St. Juniper's Lost Fortune

 +

+The treasure was alive before anyone found it.
+Not alive like something breathing.
+Alive like something waiting.
 Piles of coin and gem pulsed in the dark, answering only to one man's touch, whispering in a language made of salt and old promises.
 Every doubloon St. Juniper closed his fist around seemed to lean back into his hand.
 Not giving.
 Asking.

 The gold did not lie cold.
 It warmed.
 It pulsed.
 And the men who stood near its edges started to feel something crawling into their ribs that they had no name for yet.
 Where treasure should have satisfied hunger, this one fed it.
 The more Juniper gathered, the emptier he became.
 And the hoard rewarded him for it, feeding on that emptiness until there was nothing left to empty.